-- An “animal-inclusive” view that assigns moral weight using explicit subjective estimates with a high degree of agnosticism, and generally considers members of most relevant1 species of fish, birds, and mammals to carry at least 1% as much moral weight as humans.
-At a high level, taking an “animal-inclusive view” allows - and, given the current state of the world, is likely to often result in2 - letting the interests of nonhuman animals dominate giving decisions.
+- An “animal-inclusive” view that assigns moral weight using explicit subjective estimates with a high degree of agnosticism, and generally considers members of most relevantHere “relevant” means “animals that we see significant opportunities to cost-effectively help.” species of fish, birds, and mammals to carry at least 1% as much moral weight as humans.
+At a high level, taking an “animal-inclusive view” allows – and, given the current state of the world, is likely to often result inSupporting this statement is outside the scope of this post.
+We’ve previously written about grants that we estimate can spare over 200 hens from cage confinement for each dollar spent; contrasting this estimate with GiveWell’s cost-effectiveness figures can give an idea of where we’re coming … Continue reading – letting the interests of nonhuman animals dominate giving decisions.
 Beyond that, different versions of this view could have different consequences.

 This “animal-inclusive” vs. “human-centric” split is a crude simplification of the many possible disagreements over moral weights, but in practice I believe most people fall into one camp or the other, and that the two camps can have radically different implications (at least when one focuses on near-term good accomplished rather than taking the “long-termist” perspective discussed below).

 1.1.1 Handling uncertainty about animal-inclusive vs. human-centric views